 For me, the practice of being grateful was an uphill battle.
 I’m a fixer – I have to successfully solve problems, and I’m someone who has to exercise control over a situation.
 If a situation didn’t go as planned, then I would start the cycle again – of putting in twice the effort to gain back control.
 The result is massive burnout and emotional depletion.

 I’ve never had to deal with issues of race and segregation like they had to.
-I’ve never felt discrimination because of the colour of my skin, but they did.
-And I’m better off because they were courageous enough to leave everything behind for a better life, for me.
+I’ve never felt discrimination because of the colour of my skin – but they did.
+I’m so much better off because they were courageous enough to leave everything behind for a better life, for me.